- ART efficacy is monitored with VL and CD4+ count – discussed in modules Module 8 and Module 9.

 - The key efficacy endpoint in ART is sustained virological suppression with a VL < 50 copies/mL.

-Common pitfall: Monitoring of VL is not performed at least annually.
-This results in delayed detection of ART failure and intervention, with resultant clinical deterioration and increased risk of transmission.
+If VL is not monitored, this can result in delayed detection of ART failure and required interventions resulting in clinical deterioration and increased risk of HIV transmission.